Photograph by Sam Pelly

-Founder of the UK Charity, Working Hands, he has established a programme of Hand Surgery in Nepal, and travels there once, sometimes twice, a year to reconstruct and reanimate paralysed hands in patients with leprosy, and to teach local surgeons.
+Founder of the UK Charity, Working Hands, he has established a programme of Hand Surgery in Nepal, and travels there once a year to reconstruct and reanimate paralysed hands in patients with leprosy, and, more importantly, to teach local surgeons.
 He is a Visiting Senior Lecturer in Hand Surgery at Kirtipur University Hospital, Kathmandu

 Special areas of Clinical Practice